rushilma/thesis/2-algorithms.typ

 #definition[
   A _(randomized) algorithm_ is a measurable function $alg colon (g,omega) mapsto x in Sigma_N$, where $omega in Omega_N$ is an independent random variable.
 Such an $alg$ is _deterministic_ if it does not depend on $omega$.
 ] <def_algorithm>

-/*
-As discussed in the introduction to this section, we will usually focus on deterministic algorithms, discussing the minor modifications for handling randomized algorithms as necessary.
-In addition, many practical algorithms are $RR^N$-valued, which must be rounded to give outputs on $Sigma_N$.
-For simplicity, we assume for now that our algorithms are $Sigma_N$-valued, and discuss the extensions to handle this rounding in @section_rounding.
-*/

 With the notions of low coordinate degree functions or low degree polynomials in hand, we can consider algorithms based on such functions.